Do you feel overwhelmed about how to edit your own writing and make the novel you labored over strong enough for publication?

 Q. If I take this course, does this mean I won’t need to hire a freelance editor and my book will be ready to submit to agents or self-publish?

 A. This course is designed to help you cut down on editing expenses, not eliminate them.
-Experienced authors typically need a couple rounds of developmental editing before they hire a copyeditor or proofreader.
+Experienced authors typically need 1-2 rounds of developmental editing before they hire a copyeditor or proofreader.
 Less seasoned writers usually need at least 3-5 rounds of developmental editing.
 The writer makes the suggested changes and sends a new version to the editor.
 You could be paying from several hundred dollars to a thousand or more per round of editing.

-Most writers will only invest in one-to-three cycles due to the expense.
+Most writers will only invest in 1-to-3 cycles due to the expense.
 This leaves them with a manuscript that has potential, but isn’t ready for submission to an agent, and definitely isn’t ready to share with the world.

 By taking this course and doing the work, you will have a great foundation in self-editing.
 You can do the earlier rounds on your own and ultimately submit a much stronger manuscript to your freelance book editor.
 Then the editor can focus on the meat of your story and help you to put it over the edge rather than send you an overwhelming letter outlining a bunch of flaws you could have caught yourself.

 I don’t recommend publishing a book without getting professional editorial feedback, even if you’ve taken the course.